callarelli93/SpamClassifierSVM/README.md

 # SpamClassifierSVM
-A first attempt to build a SVM spam filter
+A first attempt to build a SVM spam filter.
+Code runs with python 2 interpreter.